Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

 for each $k\in\bbN$.
 Here the expectation $\bbE_{\underline{\mX}_{1}}[\cdot]$ is taken with respect to $\underline{\mX}_{1}\sim\what{q}_{1}$, and the expectation $\bbE_{\underline{\mX}_{k+1}}[\cdot]$ is taken with respect to $\underline{\mX}_{k+1}\sim\what{q}_{k+1}(\cdot|\vy_{[k]})$. \end{assumption}

 Assumption~\ref{assumption:sm} requires the $L^{2}$-error of prediction score estimator $\what{\vs}_{k+1}$~\eqref{eq:dsm} to be sufficiently small, where the error is measured with respect to the approximated prediction distribution $\what{q}_{k+1}(\cdot|\vy_{[k]})$.
 While this assumption could be substituted with explicit score matching bounds, we maintain this formulation for clarity of presentation.
-Specifically, some standard techniques of non-parametric regression using deep neural networks~\citep{schmidt2020nonparametric,kohler2021rate,Jiao2023deep} demonstrates that

-with high probability, as the number of samples $n$ approaches infinity and the smoothing level $\sigma>0$ in~\eqref{eq:smooth:density} converges to zero.
-A complete proof of this convergence result can be found in~\citet[Theorem 1]{Tang2024Adaptivity}.
+Specifically, some standard techniques of non-parametric regression using deep neural networks~\cite{schmidt2020nonparametric,kohler2021rate,Jiao2023deep} demonstrates that $\bbE_{\underline{\mX}_{k+1}}\big[\|\nabla_{\vx}\log\what{q}_{k+1}(\underline{\mX}_{k+1}|\vy_{[k]})-\what{\vs}_{k+1}(\underline{\mX}_{k+1},\vy_{[k]})\|_{2}^{2}\big]$ can be sufficiently small with high probability, as the number of samples $n$ approaches infinity and the smoothing level $\sigma>0$ in~\eqref{eq:smooth:density} converges to zero.
+A complete proof of this convergence result can be found in~\cite[Theorem 1]{Tang2024Adaptivity}.